GingaaBread/GNOStatic/src/object_orientation/methods.md

 ## Method Calls

-When calling a method, it needs to be accessible and the arguments need to match the method's parameter list.
+When calling a method, it needs to be accessible to the caller, and the arguments need to match the parameter list of the method.

 If the method call is the last part of an expression, the parentheses `(` and `)` can be left out.